irishdan/ResponsiveImageBundle/README.md

 ResponsiveImageBundle\Entity\Image.php
 ```

-When creating a new image the image.uploader service handles uploading and saving the image file to the server.
+When creating a new image the responsive_image.uploader service handles uploading and saving the image file to the server.
 ```
 $this->get('responsive_image.uploader')->upload($image);
 ```

-To generate a styled image tag, simply set the image style using the style_manager service.
+To generate a styled image tag, simply set the image style using the responsive_image.style_manager service.
 ```
 $this->get('responsive_image.style_manager')->setImageStyle($image, 'thumb');
 ```
 Or you can simply use the setStyle method on the $image object directly.
-In your template file, invokes the _toString method to generate the img tag.
+In your template file, printing invokes the _toString method to generate the img tag.

 ```
 {{ image }}